nanhasa/Blocker/Libs/README.md

 Folder to store static libraries built used in building the software.
-Release - Directory for libraries compiled in release form (Multi-threaded DLL)
-Debug - Directory for libraries compiled in debug form (Multi-threaded Debug DLL)
+x86 - Debug and Release libs built in x86